Frequently Asked Questions

-A: No- The lighthouse is not a typical hotel nor B&B, where you can arrive any time you wish- which is why we have strict check-in/out times.
-It is technically a private home that is offered to the public through our Overnight Keepers Program.
-The program was developed to allow the public to stay overnight and experience the life of our brave lighthouse keepers who lived and maintained the Light from 1881 through 1963.
-You, as an overnight "honorary Light Keepers," gain the knowledge and once-in-a-lifetime experience of living as a historic Light Keepers.
+A: No- The lighthouse is not a typical hotel nor B&B, where you can arrive or depart any time you wish- which is why we have strict check-in/out times.
+It is technically a privately-owned home that is offered to the public through our Overnight Keepers Educational Program.
+The program was developed by the US Lighthouse Society to encourage the public to stay overnight and experience the life of our brave lighthouse keepers who lived and maintained the Light from 1881 through 1963.
+As our overnight "honorary Light Keepers," you will gain the knowledge and once-in-a-lifetime experience of living in a 137 year old historic Lighthouse!

 Q: Can we bring alcoholic beverages for our stay?

 A: Guests are welcome to bring alcoholic beverages.
-We request that no one smokes on the Lighthouse due to fire logistics and historic preservation as well the comfort of future guests.
+We request that no one smokes on the Lighthouse property due to fire logistics and historic preservation, as well the comfort of future guests.